AleksandraKaminska/NavyPlayer/README.md

 ## To install:

-Download a package with project.
-Write npm install and npm server in terminal.
+- Download a package with project.
+- Write **npm install** and **npm server** in terminal.
+- Install the Chrome's plugin https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?utm_source=chrome-ntp-icon